 Monthly and Seasonal

-- Washing, ironing, and storage of the red napkins used at Divine Liturgy
+- Washing, ironing, and storage of the red napkins used during Divine Liturgy

 - Changing the various cloths, drapes, Altar linens, and lamp glass throughout the Church in accordance with liturgical seasons.